nagrawal63/RIOT-Bundle-Protocol/README.md

          ZZZZZZZZZZZ               Z
             ZZZZZ

+This version of RIOT OS supports Bundle Protocol as well.
+I have implemented the [Bundle Protocol Draft 24](https://datatracker.ietf.org/doc/draft-ietf-dtn-bpbis/24/).

 The friendly Operating System for IoT!

 This RIOT fork contains the Bundle Protocol v7 (draft 23) implementation.